 - Karlstad University (Sweden)

 Members of CERIC have extensive experience of working with organisational and representative bodies on applied research projects.
-This research regularly informs worldwide policy making in government circles, with researchers inputting into contemporary strategy and policy debates and publishing in leading international journals.
+This research regularly informs worldwide policymaking in government, with researchers inputting into contemporary strategy and policy debates and publishing in leading international journals.

 CERIC creates an environment that encourages and stimulates new research ideas and collaborations whilst fostering new research talent.
 Doctoral students are considered core members of the Centre.